Amanda Atkins, LMFT, Founder

 I believe we are influenced, not defined, by our relationships and pasts.
 It is important to understand that link before we are able to successfully change our behaviors.
 I also believe the relationship between therapist and client is an important part of healing and change.
 It is an honor to be a therapist and I am fortunate to walk through life with my clients.

 I hold a bachelor's degree from the University of Tennessee and a master's degree from the Family Institute at Northwestern University.
-I am a licensed marriage and family therapist in the state of Illinois and am also a candidate to become an AAMFT approved supervisor.
+I am a licensed marriage and family therapist in the state of Illinois as well as an AAMFT approved supervisor.
 I am a certified Prepare/Enrich facilitator, which primarily serves premarital couples.
 In the past, I've worked in many different therapeutic settings including hospice, agency, and group practice.
 My private practice was founded in 2015.

-I'm passionate about social justice, animals, and good horror films.
+I'm passionate about social justice, animals, good horror films, and attempting to learn hip hop dance.

 Marriam Vartolomei, AMFT